merclangrat/merclangrat.github.io/README.md

 Please contact me in **Russian**, **English**, or **Ukrainian**.

 **I do not speak German — and I do not plan to.**
-Sure, I can read German messages using translation tools and reply in English, but please don’t.
+Sure, I can read German messages using translation tools and reply in English, but please don't.
 It makes me nervous and uncomfortable.
 So, if you want to talk to me, please write in English.